One could argue that junior Megan Willison’s collegiate decision was a foregone conclusion.

 “I always knew marching band was similar to athletic activity.
 If you look at their pre-game marching, it takes a lot of skill to do that, and I noticed my peers starting to have injuries that were a result of marching.
 Wearing knee braces, ankle braces, that sort of thing,” she said.

-Megan remembered her sister suffering a marching band injury during her freshman year.
+Megan remembered her sister suffering a marching band injury during her first year.

 “With an Athletic Training background and interest, I started to think if there are all these injury prevention methods for different sports teams, why wasn’t there anything for marching band?”